A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

 \begin{remark} In \cite[Definition 12.1]{FominThurston}, the case of a curve from a non-marked point to another on the boundary that is isotopic to a part of the boundary containing exactly one marked point is also excluded.
 For our purposes, we need to allow such curves in our laminations. \end{remark}

-Let $A=kQ/I$ be a gentle algebra, and let $S_A$ be its ribbon surface as in Definition \ref{defi::surface-of-a-gentle-algebra}.
-We will now define a canonical lamination of the ribbon surface of a gentle algebra.
+Let $A=kQ/I$ be a graded gentle algebra, and let $S_A$ be its ribbon surface as in Definition \ref{defi::surface-of-a-gentle-algebra}.
+We will now define a canonical graded lamination of the ribbon surface of a gentle algebra.

-\begin{proposition} Let $A=kQ/I$ be a gentle algebra, and let $S_A$ be its ribbon surface as in Definition \ref{defi::surface-of-a-gentle-algebra}.
-There exists a unique lamination $L$ of $S_A$ such that \begin{enumerate} \item $L$ contains no closed loops; \item for every vertex $i$ of $Q$ (that is, every edge of $\Gamma_A$), there is a unique curve $\gamma_i\in L$ such that $\gamma_i$ crosses the edge labeled by $i$ of the embedding of $\Gamma_A$ once, and crosses no other edges; \item $L$ contains no other curves than those described in (2). \end{enumerate} \end{proposition} \begin{proof} Every edge $E$ of $\Gamma_A$ is part of two (not necessarily distinct) faces, in the sense of Definition \ref{defi::face}, and each of these faces encloses a boundary component in $S_A$.
+\begin{proposition} Let $A=kQ/I$ be a graded gentle algebra, and let $S_A$ be its ribbon surface as in Definition \ref{defi::surface-of-a-gentle-algebra}.
+There exists a unique graded lamination $L$ of $S_A$ such that \begin{enumerate} \item $L$ contains no closed loops; \item for every vertex $i$ of $Q$ (that is, every edge of $\Gamma_A$), there is a unique curve $\gamma_i\in L$ such that $\gamma_i$ crosses the edge labeled by $i$ of the embedding of $\Gamma_A$ once, and crosses no other edges; \item $L$ contains no other curves than those described in (2). \item to each pair of curves $\gamma_i$ and $\gamma_j$ in $L$ joined by a boundary segment~$s$ in $S_A\setminus M$ so that no other curve has an endpoint in between, there corresponds an arrow~$\alpha$ between~$i$ and~$j$ in~$Q$.
+Set~$d(s) = |\alpha|$. \end{enumerate} \end{proposition} \begin{proof} Every edge $E$ of $\Gamma_A$ is part of two (not necessarily distinct) faces, in the sense of Definition \ref{defi::face}, and each of these faces encloses a boundary component in $S_A$.
 Therefore, if a curve $\gamma$ in a lamination crosses $E$, then either it starts and ends on these two boundary components, or it has to cross at least another edge.
-Moreover, there is a unique curve starting on one of these two boundary components and ending on the other that crosses $E$ once and no other edges of $\Gamma_A$. \end{proof}
+Moreover, there is a unique curve starting on one of these two boundary components and ending on the other that crosses $E$ once and no other edges of $\Gamma_A$.
+The bijection between arrows of~$Q$ and configurations as in (\ref{pt4}) is immediate. \end{proof}